ikod/mscreen/README.md

 first BBS and Fido node in Odesa, Ukraine, on very weak IBM-PC XT, and later on IBM-PC AT machines.

-It features preemptive multitasking, some inter-process communications primitives, prioritized scheduling with round robin planning on each level of priority.
+It features preemptive multitasking, some inter-process communication primitives, prioritized scheduling with round robin planning on each level of priority.

 We had to run on the same computer: BBS, a program for dialing uplink for